 As mentioned above the tenor role requires a fully equipped spinto.
 Marcelo Álvarez at this stage in his career was a lyric tenor.
 He’s pushing his voice in the final section of the act where he forces his father to release Luisa by threatening to reveal how the Count obtained his position.
 Finale Act 1.
 He does better with the declamatory passages in the last act – see below.
 His singing of Quando le sere al placido is lovely and realizes the longing the celebrated aria so convincingly conveys.
 The beauty of this piece is ineffable.

 As mentioned above the last act is sublime.
-“Basically the act resolves itself into three pieces – an ensemble for Luisa and chorus, a duet between Luisa and Miller and one between Luisa and Rodolfo ending in a terzetto with Miller.”
+“Basically the act resolves itself into three pieces – an ensemble for Laura (a village girl with little else to do in the opera) and chorus, a duet between Luisa and Miller and one between Luisa and Rodolfo ending in a terzetto with Miller.”
 (Budden 1984).
 The whole act is seamless and written at a level of dramatic expression never before reached by Verdi.
 There is nothing like it in Italian opera up to this point.
 Here is the end of the final act starting with Piangi, piangi.
 Il tuo dolore.
 The emotional pallet moves from anger to remorse to resignation and finally vengeance.
-Note the explosion of 15 furious chords which punctuate Rodolfo’s realization of the enormity of what he’s done and what has been done to him.
+Note the explosion of 16 furious chords which punctuate Rodolfo’s realization of the enormity of what he’s done and what has been done to him.
 This is a device that Verdi uses with unequaled effectiveness when the emotional content becomes unbearable.
 Verdi had been in Paris during the premiere of Meyerbeer’s Le Prophète.
 He had learned a lot from both Meyerbeer and Donizetti.
 The result of this knowledge was something new and unique to himself.
 It was soon to take to height unreached by any other composer of opera.